-In this class, Kathryn Kothe Roszko teaches the basics of wheel throwing and handbuilding to all ages.
+CyclePottery Instructors teach the fundamental techniques of wheel throwing and hand building to all ages.
 Students will learn how to throw mugs, bowls, plates and other functional pieces.
-Kathryn believes that her hands-on help with creating a form is essential to the student gaining a sense of what the 3 major phases of creating a piece should feel like:
+Teaching is also tailored to the more advanced students.
+Kathryn believes that hands-on help with creating a form is essential to the student gaining a sense of what the 3 major phases of creating a piece should feel like:

 - How it feels to center clay and how it feels when the clay is centered.
 This is essential to achieve in order to successfully move onto the next steps: